Tiramisioux/cinemate/README.md

 - Simple GUI on the HDMI display.
 - Recording of audio scratch track using a USB microphone.
 - System button for safe shutdown, start-up and unmounting of SSD drive.
-- Attach a Grove Base HAT and control of iso, shutter angle and fps via potentiometers.
+- Attach a Grove Base HAT for iso, shutter angle and fps controls via potentiometers.

 ## CLI example